Marko1310/workout_tracker/README.md

 ## Usage
 To use the application, follow these steps:

-Go to the application's URL in your web browser.
+Go to the https://workouttracker-be21.onrender.com in your web browser.
 Register for an account with your name, email, and password.
 Log in with your email and password.
 Create a workout split.